 Static RAM is extremely sensitive to electrostatic discharge which can permanently damage your equipment.
-Use an antistatic wrist strap attached to cabinet ground.
+Use an anti-static wrist strap attached to cabinet ground.
 Be sure to ground yourself by touching the system cabinet before beginning this procedure.

 - 5. Reinstall system cover, plug in AC power, and turn on the computer as you normally would. - 6.
-Make sure the External Cache option on the Memory Control Menu of the Advanced System Setup Menu is Enabled.
+Make sure the External Cache option on the Memory Control Sub-Menu is Enabled.
 Also check your system SETUP to be sure it hasn't changed.
-If any settings have changed, reenter the correct values and re-boot the system.
+If any settings have changed, re-enter the correct values and re-boot the system.